santosvsdata/santosvsdata/README.md

 - 👋 Hi, I’m @santosvsdata or Andrés Santos
-- 👀 I’m interested in all data engineering and data visualization things.
+- 👀 I’m interested in all the data engineering and visualization ecosystem.
-- 🌱 I’m currently learning PowerApps and Python and C++.
+- 🌱 I’m currently improving my programming skills.
 - 💞️ I’m looking to collaborate on any blockchain related project.
 - 📫 How to reach me automation.consultant@outlook.com